therealechan/dotfiles/README.md

 ## Uninstall

-To remove the dotfile configs, run the following commands.
+To remove the dotfiles configs, run the following commands.
 Be certain to double check the contents of the files before removing so you don't lose custom settings.

 ```
 unlink ~/.bin